PureNimble/ISEP-LAPR2/docs/sprintD/US017/01.requirements-engineering/Readme.md

 **Output Data:**

-* List of existing task categories
+* List of deals made
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)